jou2024/EXPRAG/README.md

 # EXPRAG
 This is the repository for publication "Experience Retrieval-Augmentation with Electronic Health Records Enables Accurate Discharge QA"

-Datasets (3 QA tasks), embedding files for 320,000 patients summaries file will be uploaded to https://physionet.org/ as DischargeQA
+Datasets (3 QA tasks, 1280 QA pairs), embedding files for 320,000 patients summaries file will be uploaded to https://physionet.org/ as DischargeQA

 ## Logs
-Updated DEMO data and experiments main functions Updated codes for embeddings generation.
+Updated DEMO data, prompts, utils and experiments main functions Updated codes for embeddings generation.
 Updated codes, filtered id data and similarity map, everything for generating our benchmark.